Capabilities

 ForgePackageManager

-Use Forge CLI or manually place modules in the modules directory.
+Use Forge CLI or manually place capability modules in the modules directory.

 Using Forge CLI